 Pre-sessional English courses

-Our aim is to provide you with a solid foundation for your university studies, and to give you the language and study skills, the knowledge and the experience needed on your degree.
-We also intend to help you make the most of your time at university.
+Our aim is to provide you with a solid foundation for your university studies and to give you the language and study skills needed for your degree.

-- increase your confidence and ability to communicate effectively in academic English
+- your confidence and ability to communicate effectively in academic English

 - your essay and report writing skills through ongoing practice (including summarising and paraphrasing, avoiding plagiarism, use of citations)

-- the listening and note-taking skills necessary to benefit from university lectures (including recognising signposting language and dealing with unknown vocabulary)
+- your listening and note-taking skills necessary to benefit from university lectures (including recognising signposting language and dealing with unknown vocabulary)

 - your ability and confidence to participate in group discussions and seminars on academic topics (including structuring arguments)